Task-Oriented Convex Bilevel Optimization with Latent Feasibility: Experimental Results

-\textbf{Compressive Sensing MRI (CS-MRI).} We then evaluate BIO on the CS-MRI problem.
-Specifically, we conduct all the experiments on 55 images with the size of $256\times256$ from the widely-used IXI MRI benchmark\footnote{http://brain-development.org/ixi-dataset/}.
-Our experiments contains three types of undersampling patterns (i.e., Cartesian, Gaussian, and Radial mask) and two sampling rates (i.e., $20\%$, $30\%$) to generate the sparse $k$-space data.
-We compared BIO with many existing state-of-the-art methods including TV~\cite{lustig2008compressed}, SIDWT~\cite{baraniuk2007compressive}, PBDW~\cite{qu2012undersampled}, PANO~\cite{qu2014magnetic}, FDLCP~\cite{zhan2016fast}, ADMM-Net~\cite{sun2016deep}, BM3D-MRI~\cite{eksioglu2016decoupled}, and TGDOF~\cite{Liu2019TGDOF}.
-The scatter plots in Fig.~\ref{fig:CSMRIQuan} illustrated the quantitative results of all the compared approaches on the test data set, including three types of undersampling patterns and two kinds of sampling rates.
-It is easy to see that our BIO achieved the best results according to both PSNR and SSIM scores (i.e., the upper right red points) in all situations.
-We then consider three types of masks with 30\% sampling rates to fully verify the performance.
-All these results are demonstrated in Fig.~\ref{fig:CSMRI1}.
-Clearly, our BIO achieved outstanding performances with richer details and the highest quantitative scores in all these scenarios.
-Further, we generate challenging chest data using a Cartesian mask with a sampling rate of $30\%$ in Fig.~\ref{fig:CSMRI2}.
-Consistently, BIO achieves the best qualitative and quantitative performance.
-The above sufficient experiments fully indicate the superiority of our BIO in terms of CS-MRI problem.
+\textbf{Compressed Sensing MRI (CS-MRI).} We then evaluated TOLF on the CS-MRI task. {Here we defined the task-specific operation $\arg\min_{\mathbf{x}}\|\mathbf{PHF}\mathbf{x}-\mathbf{y}\|^2 + \alpha\|\mathbf{Fx}-\mathbf{y}\|^2$ with a trade-off $\alpha>0$ (fix it as $10^{-3}$) and the pre-trained denoising model described in~\cite{Zhang2017Learning} together as $\mathcal{T}$.} Specifically, we conducted experiments on 55 images from the widely-used IXI MRI benchmark\footnote{http://brain-development.org/ixi-dataset/.}.
+Our experiments contained three types of undersampling patterns (i.e., Cartesian, Gaussian, and Radial mask) and two sampling rates (i.e., 20$\%$, 30$\%$) to generate the sparse $k$-space data.
+We compared TOLF with many state-of-the-art methods including TV~\cite{lustig2008compressed}, SIDWT~\cite{baraniuk2007compressive}, PBDW~\cite{qu2012undersampled}, PANO~\cite{qu2014magnetic}, FDLCP~\cite{zhan2016fast}, ADMM-Net~\cite{yang2018admm}, TGDOF~\cite{Liu2019TGDOF}, and BM3D-MRI~\cite{eksioglu2016decoupled}.
+Fig.~\ref{fig:CSMRIQuan} illustrated the quantitative results of these approaches on the test dataset.
+Our TOLF achieved the best results according to both PSNR and SSIM scores (i.e., the upper right red points).
+At a sampling rate of 30\%, Fig.~\ref{fig:CSMRI} demonstrated CS-MRI results on a challenging chest data~\cite{Liu2019TGDOF} with Cartesian mask.
+Obviously, TOLF obtained the best quantitative and qualitative performance.